jocmom/FCND-Estimation/WRITEUP.md

 1. Replaced `QuadController.cpp` and `QuadControlParams.txt` with the controller you wrote in the last project.

-3. Run scenario `11_GPSUpdate`.
-If your controller crashes immediately do not panic.
-Flying from an estimated state (even with ideal sensors) is very different from flying with ideal pose.
-You may need to de-tune your controller.
-Decrease the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
+3. ReRun scenario `11_GPSUpdate` and retuned  Decrease the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
 Your goal is to once again complete the entire simulation cycle with an estimated position error of < 1m.

 ![gps own controller](images/scenario11_own_controller.png)